 Every pair of people in the world are either buddies or not buddies (and if Alice is buddies with Bob, then Bob is buddies with Alice).
 Say that a set S of people is buddy-full if everyone in S is buddies with everyone else in S (that is, for all $u \in S, v \in S, v \neq u, u$ and v are buddies).
 Say that a set S is buddy-free if no one in S is buddies with anyone else in S (that is, for all $u \in S, v \in S, v \neq u, u$ and v are not buddies).
 Prove that if six people are together in a room, then there is either a buddy-full set of size 3, or a buddy-free set of size 3.
-Prove that if only five people are in the room, then it's possible that there is no buddy-full set of size 3.
+Prove that if only five people are in the room, then it's possible that that there is no buddy-full set of size 3, nor a buddy-free set of size 3.